topherjaynes/Screenshot-Holmes/README.md

 This descriptive filename makes it much easier to find this specific screenshot later, whether you're searching for "Beetlejuice showtimes" or "IMAX movies".

-Whether you're a professional dealing with numerous screenshots daily or someone who occasionally needs to find that one important capture, Screenshot Holmes is here to streamline your workflow and save you valuable time.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: